From the pioneers of jazz to the modern-day living legends, we've picked out 20 jazz pianists that we just can't help but LOVE...

 © Michael Wilson

-Mehlau studied at the The New School in New York City in 1988 under the watchful eye of fellow pianist Fred Hersch.
-He soon became established on the international jazz scene as was described by music critic John Fordham as, “the next great keyboard star of jazz”.
+Mehldau studied at the The New School in New York City in 1988 under the watchful eye of fellow pianist Fred Hersch.
+He soon became established on the international jazz scene as “the next great keyboard star of jazz”, as cited by music critic John Fordham.

 He has led his own trio since the early 1990s featuring bassist Larry Grenadier and drummer Jorge Rossy.